 How we chose these tools

-In our partner network we have tracked 40+ AI support deployments over the past 18 months, across SaaS, fintech, e-commerce, and healthcare-adjacent businesses.
-For each tool in this guide we ran a structured evaluation covering a 30-day ticket sample, minimum 2,000 tickets per vendor, with the same knowledge base, the same escalation rules, and the same CSAT survey.
-We measured four metrics that matter to a support leader, deflection rate (ticket resolved without human), hallucination rate (AI gave factually wrong answer), false-escalation rate (AI sent to human when it could have handled), and real cost per resolution including platform fees.
+We compared the platforms on the four metrics that matter to a support leader, deflection rate (ticket resolved without human), hallucination rate (AI gave factually wrong answer), false-escalation rate (AI sent to human when it could have handled), and real cost per resolution including platform fees.
+The analysis synthesizes real G2 review themes, published vendor and case-study data, and hands-on feature checks across small, mid-size, and high-volume support teams.
 Pricing was verified directly with vendors or from published pages in May 2026.
 G2 ratings were pulled May 25, 2026.

 Detailed reviews